cube-web3/protection-solidity/README.md

 Function protection logic is handled in the [CUBE3 Router]().
 The protection status of functions decorated with the `cube3Protected` modifier can only be updated by this integration's admin.

 ## Registration

+## Usage

+- Note about mutable vs immutable and needing to have access control for mutable version to make sense
+- Need to include router at deployment

+## FAQ

+### Which contract should I be importing?

+### What happens if I stop using CUBE3's services after I've deployed my contract?

+### Do I have to start using CUBE3 from the moment I deploy my contract?